 Earlier this year, Miss Stenberg discussed cultural appropriation in a Tumblr video that was entitled, Don't Cash Crop My Cornrows.

 Amandla Stenberg made a valid point that black women are often teased and told they are not beautiful, for simply having features that women of other races pay dearly to have, including lip injections, behind injections, and even tans.
 The fact that black women are teased because they naturally have these attributes are sort of an oxymoron.
 Why would someone tease someone because they have something that they obviously want and find attractive?
-But this points towards a hypocrisy of Western culture and tells us something about white supremacy.
-Jealousy must involved.
+But this points towards the hypocrisy of Western culture and tells us something about white supremacy.
+Jealousy must be involved.

 Further, even when black women are sexualized in Western society, Amandla points out, it is more in the form of racial fetishism.